 All the other ingredients in this recipe take over the taste of the stew, so, you won’t find it spicy at all.
 You can also sub it with smoked paprika or eliminate the heat all together.

-A few recipes using imitation meat
+A few recipes using artificial meat

 I don’t have too many recipes where I use imitation meat.
 These 3 recipes are delicious recipes that you can make anytime of the year.